siburny/rub.is/wp-content/plugins/external-media/readme.txt

 Note: Imported files from a remote services become a permanent file and changes made to the file on the service won't reflect on the site.
 You would have to re-import the file using External Media plugin.

 The plugin won't upload the same file twice, instead it will check if the file already exists in your Wordpress site and re-use it.

-Instagram plugin allows you to easily upload images from your Instagram to your website (permanently) this won't be a link to a photo if you choose Upload option.

-> [Donations](https://goo.gl/C2cBDF) are always appreciated.
-This will help me to continue support and add new features for free.
-Thank you for using my plugin.

 == Installation ==